VenkatManukonda/MSCS_634_ProjectDeliverable_1/README.md

 - Matplotlib
 - Seaborn

+---

 ## Dataset

-The project uses a cleaned version of the CMS Medicare Quarterly Part B Spending by Drug dataset prepared during Deliverable 1.
-The same dataset is used throughout all subsequent analyses to maintain consistency across the different modeling techniques.
+The analysis is based on the CMS Medicare Quarterly Part B Spending by Drug dataset.
+A cleaned version of the dataset, created during Deliverable 1, is used throughout the project to ensure consistency across all analyses.

+---

+## Key Findings

+- Data preparation and feature engineering improved the quality of the dataset for modeling.
+- Regression models provided insight into factors associated with Medicare spending.
+- Naive Bayes achieved the strongest overall classification performance based on the F1 score.
+- K-Means clustering identified distinct utilization and spending groups within the data.
+- Association rule mining revealed strong relationships among beneficiary counts, claim volumes, and spending characteristics.
+- Combining multiple analytical techniques produced a broader understanding of Medicare drug utilization than any individual method alone.

+---

-## Summary
+## Authors

-By combining predictive modeling, clustering, and pattern discovery, this project examines Medicare drug spending from multiple perspectives.
-Each deliverable contributes a different stage of the analysis, providing a broader understanding of utilization patterns and spending behavior than any single technique could offer on its own.
+Asha Kilaru and Venkatappareddy Monukonda